Onelinerhub/onelinerhub/bash/assign_output_to_variable.md

-# How to assign an output of a command to variable
+# How to assign an output of a command to a variable

 ```bash
 variable=$(date)